kyma-project/cli/README.md

 ## Usage

-### Available commands
+### Commands

 Kyma CLI comes with a set of commands:

-- `version`: Shows the Kyma cluster version and the Kyma CLI version
+- `version` shows the Kyma cluster version and the Kyma CLI version.
-- `provision minikube`: Initializes Minikube with a new cluster (replaces the `minikube.sh` script)
+- `provision minikube` initializes Minikube on a new cluster.
+It replaces the `minikube.sh` script.
-- `install`: Installs Kyma to a cluster based on a release (replaces the `ìnstaller.sh` and `is-installed.sh` script)
+- `install` installs Kyma to a cluster based on the current release.
+It replaces the `ìnstaller.sh` and `is-installed.sh` script.
-- `uninstall`: Uninstalls all Kyma related resources from a cluster
+- `uninstall` uninstalls all Kyma-related resources from a cluster.
-- `completion`: Generates and shows the bash completion script
+- `completion` generates and shows the bash completion script.
-- `test`: Triggers and reports the tests for every Kyma module
+- `test` triggers and reports the tests for every Kyma module.
-- `help`: Displays and explains usage of a given command
+- `help` displays and explains the usage of a given command.

 ### Use Kyma CLI